EngineScript/simple-wp-optimizer/readme.txt

 This update includes significant code quality improvements with comprehensive static analysis fixes and enhanced security scanning.
 The plugin now passes PHPStan level 5 analysis with zero errors and includes improved WordPress API compliance.
 Enhanced development workflow with proper WordPress stubs and more reliable testing.

 = 1.5.5 =
-This update adds compatibility with WordPress 6.8 and fixes text domain issues for better internationalization.
-The plugin now fully complies with WordPress.org plugin directory standards and passes all WordPress Plugin Check tests.
+WordPress 6.8 compatibility and internationalization fixes.
+Passes all Plugin Check tests.

 = 1.5.4 =
 This update includes security enhancements and code optimization.